Phone-GWP-group

 • No requirement for supply chain collaboration

-• Smaller up front inventory
+• Smaller upfront inventory

 • Flexibility to changes

-And these are the negative points to consider before using single trip:
+And these are the disadvantages to consider before using single-trip packaging:

 • Customer disposal

-• Ongoing / lifetime costs
+• Ongoing and lifetime costs

 • Environmental impact